Network User Monitoring

 Try LANGuardian Free for Thirty Days

 If your business does not have total visibility over activity on your network, or if the mechanisms you currently use are straining the resources of your IT security and administration, try our software for network user monitoring free for thirty days.
-Our trial offer includes all the software you will need to deploy LANGuardian on your own hardware, VMware or Hyper-V.
+Our trial offer includes all the software you will need to deploy LANGuardian on your own hardware or VMware.

 There are no credit cards required in order to take advantage of this opportunity, no contracts to sign nor commitment on you to continue using our software for network user monitoring once the trial period has expired.
 Simply sign up for your free trial of LANGuardian today, or contact us with any questions you have or for more information about this opportunity.